 4. The Charles Hotel (Boston, MA)

-Not only does The Charles Hotel -- located in Cambridge's Harvard Square -- have a library, it has hosted many famous authors and public figures that have written books (like Hilary Clinton, Caroline Kennedy, and Sebastian Junger, to name a few).
-Settle in with a hardback in one of the comfy space’s club chairs, or book your stay during the hotel’s Author’s Breakfast Series.
-Held in partnership with Porter Square Books, the breakfast takes place at Henrietta’s Table, also at the hotel, and lets fans have casual conversations with the writers.
+Not only does The Charles Hotel – located in Cambridge's Harvard Square – have a library, it has hosted many famous authors and public figures that have written books (like Hilary Clinton, Caroline Kennedy, and Sebastian Junger, to name a few).
+Settle in with a hardback in one of the comfy space’s club chairs for a perfect afternoon.